Blá Blá Blá: Conception and production

 The album features "Pá Pá Lá Lá", version for the Mexican singer Paulina Rubio's track "Algo tienes" (left), while the track "Blá Blá Blá" has influences of the American group Outkast (right).

 After the Andrade's departure, the group announced during the same press conference, that between May and June the relense band's third album: "The group will come back renewed, with new ballads and new concepts of shows", said Zenatti.
 After February, the group slowed down to recording on the new album and music videos.
-Patrícia Lissa said: "Andrade will not have any contribuition in the third album, which means that we will have to work hard, but the group will not lose quality with her departure".
+Patrícia Lissa said: "Andrade will not have any contribution in the third album, which means that we will have to work hard, but the group will not lose quality with her departure".

 Blá Blá Blá is a pop rock and dance-pop mix with elements of different genres and with more mature lyrics; marking a departure from the teen pop and zouk-oriented sound of previous projects.
 Thó commented: "It's still pop, but it's more connected to the roots of influences.
 "Eu Quero Acreditar" and "Se Liga Se Toca" is pop rock, "Filme de Terror" is hardcore and "Na Palma da Mão" is a afrobeat".
 The latter, by the way, is authored by the band itself, and the first composition to be recorded by Rouge on an album.
 Aline Wirley told "It was a joke at Karin Hils's house, we did not do it with the intention of recording".
 The responsibility for recording the first composition was not born by the group.
 Thó told "We really trust our producer (Rick Bonadio), and he knows he would not let anything go that was not good".